-When one more column of Bank is added in both sides of the double column cash book to post all banking transactions, it is called triple column cash book.
-All banking transactions are routed through this cash book and there is no need to open a separate bank account in ledger.
+When one more column of Bank is added on both sides of the double-column cash book to post all banking transactions, it is called triple column cash book.
+All banking transactions are routed through this cash book and there is no need to open a separate bank account in the ledger.

 Petty Cash Book

 In any organization, there may be many petty transactions incurring for which payments have to be done.
 Therefore, cash is kept with an employee, who deals with it and makes regular payments out of it.
 To make it simple and secure, mostly a constant balance is kept with that employee.

 Suppose the cashier pays Rs 5,000 to Mr. A, who will pay day-to-day organization expenses out of it.
 Suppose Mr. A spends Rs 4,200 out of it in a day, the main cashier pays Rs 4,200, so his balance of petty cash book will be again Rs 5,000.
 It is a very useful system of accounting, as it saves the time of the main cashier and provides better control.

 We will soon discuss ‘Analytical or Columnar Petty Cash Book’ which is most commonly used in most of the organizations.

 |PETTY CASH BOOK|

 Purchase book is prepared to record all the credit purchases of an organization.
 The purchase book is not a purchase ledger.

 The features of a sale book are the same as a purchase book, except for the fact that it records all the credit sales.